nhutchison/PSIPro/README.md

 ## Version History

-    * Version 0.99_3 - 9th April 2020
+    * Version 0.99_4 - 9th April 2020
-        * Fixed the Command line setting for per pattern timeout that was added yesterday
+        * Fixed the Command line setting for per pattern timeout that was added
             * Timings over 32 seconds did not work
             * To set the pattern as "always On" Set the timing parameter to 256 which will
             * run the pattern for 16 hours - I'll call that good enough for always on!